StreatCodes/lotus_backend/notes.md

  - `GET /admin/*` Admin/site configuration pages

 ### TODO
- - Create a working login
  - Create and admin interface where we can create, delete update and sort pages
  - Create and interface to add, remove, sort and update components
  - Clean up
- - Create some
  - refactor page build into it's own function

 ### Caution / Needs review